 Map: See bottom of page

 Quick advice: You should always bring buy spray on a hike, but for Jamaica Bay it is particularly necessary.
-The closer to sunrise or sunset you go, the more unbearable the misquotes get.
-DEET is highly recommend.
+The closer to sunrise or sunset you go, the more unbearable the mosquitoes get.
+DEET is highly recommended.

 Get on a Far Rockaway-bound A train.
 Make sure you don't get on the Ozone Park-Lefferts Boulevard branch; this won't take you where we're going.
 Basically, there are two different types of A trains that split off in different directions at a certain point (which I find more than a little confusing but that's the MTA for you).
 After a long ride out you'll get some pretty awesome views as the subway glides over Jamaica Bay.